t-aevyz/aevyz.github.io/_posts/2017-03-25-Jekyll_For_Absolute_Beginners.md

 _*While this is not necessarily required, it does make life a lot easier._

-With that, you can now start with the guide.
+How to configure each of these programs, you shall see in the following setup guide.